CMBS Loans

 CMBS loan CMBS Loans

-For the past few years, commercial real estate investors have endured the Covid-19 pandemic, record level inflation rates, and record setting interest rate hikes by the Federal Reserve.
+For the past four years, commercial real estate investors have endured the Covid-19 pandemic, record level inflation rates, and record setting interest rate hikes by the Federal Reserve.
 All of these factors have had very negative effects on the issuance of new commercial mortgage-backed securities.
-We expect the slowdown to continue into 2023 as high interest rates, the volatility in the capital markets, and weak GDP growth continue to put downward pressure on the markets.
-Experts expect to see a 30% decrease in activity in 2023 over an already reduced volume of activity last year.
+We expect the slowdown to continue into 2024 as high interest rates and the volatility in the capital markets continue to put downward pressure on the markets.
 Some sectors of the market are performing better than others.
 The multifamily and industrial markets are performing well, as the demand for apartments and industrial space is strong.
 The office and retail sectors are not performing well, as these asset classes are being hurt by economic conditions.
-There are billions of dollars of CMBS loans maturing in 2023.
-Many of these borrowers will not be able to refinance their properties in 2023 due to lower cash and higher market rates.
-We expect to see lots of volatility in this market (and potential maturity defaults) as these loans come due.
+The May 2024 servicer reporting period showed an increase in the delinquency rate among KBRA-rated CMBS loans, rising slightly to 4.71%, up 4 basis points from April.
+The total delinquent and specially serviced loan rate (distress rate) also increased by 16 basis points to 8.45%.
+While most property types experienced an increase in distress rate month-over-month, the office sector saw a slight improvement with a 28-basis-point drop to 11.26%, primarily due to the modification and maturity extension of the One Market Plaza loan.
+CMBS loans totaling $2.2 billion contributed to the increase in the distress rate, with over two-thirds stemming from imminent or actual maturity default.
+The office sector had the highest volume of newly distressed loans at 35.6%, followed by mixed-use properties at 27.9%, and retail at 23.3%.
+There are billions of dollars of CMBS loans maturing in 2024.
+Many of these borrowers may struggle to refinance their properties due to lower cash flows and higher market rates.
+We expect to see significant volatility in this market, with potential maturity defaults as these loans come due.

 CMBS Loans vs. Traditional Loans: Which is the Better Option for Commercial Real Estate?